 At ShelterBox, we are impatient to create a world where no family is without shelter when disaster strikes.
 Together, we are making an impact and you are a critical part of our movement.
-As an Ambassador, you provide the link between people who need support and those who want to give it.
+As an Club Champion you provide the link between your Rotary Club and ShelterBox.